joe-no-body/bash-adventure-game-system/README.md

 `attack troll with sword`.

 There is a game object management system partially implemented in `objects.bash` that should eventually be integrated with the parser.
+Work to do this is partially done in `nouns.bash` but not yet integrated with the main command parser.
 The object management system aims to create discrete objects with unique identifiers, so `the sword` would be resolved to an identifier like `object::golden-sword` rather than just `sword`.

-The ultimate aim of this integration would be to support adjectives with disambiguation.
-If the golden sword is the only item currently in the player's reach that could be called `the sword`, then `the sword` would be resolved to `object::golden-sword`.
-Otherwise, `parse` would return an error asking the player to clarify further, by describing the sword using an adjective like `golden sword`.
+The ultimate aim of this integration would be to support noun phrases (ex. `the living room`) and disambiguation of nouns using adjectives (ex. if the current room has a single object called `the golden sword`, then you can refer to it as just `sword`, but if it has two objects called `the golden sword` and `the silver sword` then you have to say `golden sword` to make it clear what you mean).

 ### Dev requirements